 Seismic correlations to locally high gamma ray log values in Holes M0027A and M0028A were traced to Hole M0029A, and these depths guided offshore attempts to spot core similar facies in the upper 256 m.
-Several surfaces in estuarine, fluvial, and possible paleosol sediments were recovered, and the calculated depths of seismic reflectors m1, m3, and m4 in Hole M0029A match sharp changes in the gamma ray logs.
-There was insufficient time during the Onshore Sampling Party (OSP) to narrow the range of any uncertainties in these links.
+Several surfaces based on abrupt facies changes are expected to be unconformities and encompass the calculated depths of seismic reflectors m1, m3, and m4 in Hole M0029A.
+There was insufficient time during the Onshore Sampling Party (OSP) to narrow the range of uncertainties in these links.

-Continuous coring began at 256 mbsf, and, as expected, we found that the calculated depths of seismic reflectors matched flooding surfaces in cores more often in this hole than in the other two.
-This was true for reflectors m4.1, m4.3, and m4.4, whereas the calculated depth for m4.2 correlates to a sedimentary unconformity marked also by a major kick in bulk density and a minimum in the gamma ray values.
-Calculated depths of seismic reflectors m4.5 and m5 occur at very sharp, localized highs in MSCL density values and major impedance contrasts (see Fig. F53 in the "Site M0029" chapter).
-The predicted depth of seismic reflector m5.2 corresponds fairly well (there is a 6 m, or roughly 1%, discrepancy) to a sequence boundary described in the core and a major impedance contrast.
+Continuous coring began at 256 CSF-A, and, as expected, we found that the calculated depths of seismic reflectors matched flooding surfaces in cores more often in this hole than in the other two.
+This was true for reflectors m4R1, m4R3, and m4R4, whereas the calculated depth for m4R2 correlates to a sedimentary unconformity marked also by a major kick in bulk density and a minimum in the gamma ray values.
+Calculated depths of seismic reflectors m4R5 and m5 occur at very sharp, localized highs in MSCL density values.
+The predicted depth of seismic reflector m5.2 corresponds fairly well (there is a 6 m, or roughly 1%, discrepancy) to a sequence boundary described in the core.

 Because of the downdip location of Hole M0029A, the sequences below m5.2 are significantly thinner than they are in the other two holes.
 Combined with the subdued lithologic contrasts between sequences, this fact led to uncertain seismic-core correlations because of the overlapping error ranges of depth calculations (a few percent of total depth) and the subtle petrophysical features that generate the seismic reflections.
-Consequently, at this stage in our analysis there are several possible seismic-core correlations for reflectors m5.3, m5.4, m5.45, and m5.47.
-The predicted depth of reflector m5.6 occurs in a coring gap that correlates to a significant peak in gamma ray values due to high K concentrations; a major impedance contrast occurs across this gap (see Fig. F63 in the "Site M0029" chapter).
-We match a surface to reflector m5.7 that is ~10 m shallower than the calculated depth.
+Consequently, at this stage in our analysis there are several possible seismiccore correlations for reflectors m5.3, m5.4, m5.45, and m5.47.
+The predicted depth of reflector m5.6 occurs in a coring gap that correlates to a significant peak in gamma ray values due to high K concentrations.
+We match a surface to reflector m5.7 that is is ~10 m shallower than the calculated depth.
 However, the sedimentological expression of this discontinuity is an obvious and major lithologic break between siltstone with glauconite sand overlying pale brown clayey silt.
 It is unclear whether Hole M0029A penetrated seismic sequence boundary m5.8.
 There are several possible placements, including two major coring gaps.
 The upper one at the peak of gamma ray values, corresponding to glauconitic clays, is higher than the predicted depth.
 Two other possible horizons match well the predicted depths but lie in coring gaps.
 Only the refinement of biostratigraphy, core, and seismic correlations can clarify whether this seismic surface was penetrated and if so at what position in the core.